OpenEvalProject/evals/manuscripts/elife-57627/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/57627/elife-57627-fig6-v2.jpg)

 **Figure 6.:** Plot visualising initial reaction rates of cA4 cleavage across increasing Csx3 concentrations.
 The cA4 concentration was 129 µM (25-fold greater than the highest concentration of protein assayed) for all experiments.
 Instead of a linear relationship between enzyme concentration and activity, a pronounced sigmoidal shape was observed.
 This could be fitted to a Hill equation to give a good fit with a Hill coefficient of 1.8, consistent with a requirement for two Csx3 dimers to associate with one cA4 substrate molecule to effect catalysis.
-The maximum multiple turnover rate constant observed was 0.075 min−1 at 70°C. Each datapoint is the average of three technical replicates and error bars show the standard deviation of the mean.Figure 6—source data 1.
+The maximum multiple turnover rate constant observed was 0.075 min−1 at 70°C. Each datapoint is the average of three technical replicates and error bars show the standard deviation of the mean.

 ## Discussion

-## Csx3 is a cA4-specific ring nuclease, Crn3
+### Csx3 is a cA4-specific ring nuclease, Crn3

 Here we re-examined the specificity of the Csx3 nuclease, which is found in association with type III CRISPR systems in bacteria and archaea.
 Csx3 was originally described as a manganese dependent RNA deadenylase (Yan et al., 2015).
 The enzyme was co-crystallised with an RNA tetranucleotide, revealing a pseudo-symmetrical binding mode, and site directed mutagenesis revealed a crucial role for residues including H60 in catalysis – a residue that was situated on the opposite face of the protein from the RNA binding site (Yan et al., 2015).
 This prompted the authors to make the reasonable speculation that RNA is bound on one side and wraps around the protein to be cleaved on the opposite side.
 Subsequently, Csx3 was identified as a divergent member of the CARF domain protein family (Topuzlu and Lawrence, 2016) that bind cyclic oligoadenylates generated by the Cas10 subunit of type III CRISPR systems (Niewoehner et al., 2017; Kazlauskiene et al., 2017).
 Coupled with the lack of an obvious role for a RNA deadenylase in type III CRISPR defence, this led us to speculate on its function in vivo.
 While we confirmed the main experimental observations of the original study (Yan et al., 2015), our analyses have revealed that Csx3 binds much more tightly to cA4 than to RNA, is considerably more active as a cA4-specific ring nuclease than an RNA deadenylase, and has properties consistent with a function as a ring nuclease in vivo.
 These data indicate that Csx3 functions as a cA4-specific ring nuclease in type III CRISPR systems.
 The default ‘Csx’ nomenclature was designed for proteins of unknown function lacking a clear association with a specific CRISPR subtype (Haft et al., 2005).
 We therefore propose the family name Crn3 (CRISPR-associated ring nuclease 3) for the Csx3 protein family.